-- Reviewed current audit methodologies and experiences in completing previous financial statement audits to identify reasons for unacceptable timelines - Consulted with auditees to identify viable options for improving upon timelines - Defined acceptable turnaround times for completing financial statement audits - Identified and prioritized staff training requirements and the resources needed - 2.0 By March 31, 2016, the Office of the Auditor General will have implemented new/revised audit methodologies for improving the timelines for completing financial statement audits. - 3.0 By March 31, 2017, the Office of the Auditor General will evaluated the effectiveness of its new/revised audit methodologies to determine if they are improving the timelines for completing financial statement audits.
+- Reviewed current audit processes and experiences in completing previous audits to identify reasons for unacceptable timelines - Consulted with auditees to identify viable options for improving upon timelines - Defined acceptable turnaround times for completing audits

+- Developed criteria to measure the effectiveness of options identified for improving upon timelines - Identified and prioritized staff training requirements and the resources needed - 2.0 By March 31, 2019, the Office of the Auditor General will have implemented new/revised audit processes for improving the timelines for completing audits. - 3.0 By March 31, 2020, the Office of the Auditor General will have evaluated the effectiveness of its new/revised audit processes to determine if they are improving the timelines for completing audits.